DavisPL-Teaching/261/lecture1/README.md

 1. Program specifications

     - Writing specifications
+    - Testing specifications

+2. Exploring and testing specifications with Hypothesis

+    (Putting Dafny aside for a bit - we will come back to Dafny in a few weeks!)

+3. Facets

     - Types of specifications
     - Preconditions and postconditions

-2. A way of exploring specifications: Hypothesis

-    (Putting Dafny aside for a bit - we will come back to Dafny in a few weeks!)

-3. Limitations and discussion
+4. Limitations and discussion

     - Specification is wrong